njofredev/ejercicios-python/README.md

-# portafolio-py
+# ejercicios-python

-Portafolio-py is a repository dedicated to solving exercises from Module 3 - Lesson 6: Functions in Python of the full-stack Python application development course.
+Ejercicios-python is a repository dedicated to solving exercises in Full-stack Python application development course.